pnp/pnpcore/docs/articles/contributor/writing tests.md

 If your test extends an already tested model then most likely you'll be able to add your test to one of the existing test classes.

-When you add "engine" tests these will need to be added in the **Base** folder for core tests or in the **QueryModel** folder for linq tests.
+When you add "core" tests these will need to be added in the **Base** folder for core tests or in the **QueryModel** folder for linq tests.

 ### Anotomy of a typical test file and test case